cameronmathis/COMP4300/README.md

 Overview:
 -------------

-This is the repository for our class projects.
-Feel free to poke around and shoot us an email if you wish!
+This is the repository for my COMP 4300 projects.

-War Eagle.

 Project 1
 -------------